PeterBorah/ether-router/readme.md

 This library has NOT been security reviewed, pentested, production-hardened, or used in anger.
 Do not use for any contract intended to control more than, like, $10.
 There are definitely bugs, and it WILL lose your money.

+### NPM

+EtherRouter is available on npm as [`ether-router`](https://www.npmjs.com/package/ether-router), and is compatible with [Truffle's beta NPM integration](http://truffleframework.com/tutorials/package-management).

 ### Basic Usage

 Deploy a `Resolver` contract to the blockchain, and point it to the contracts which define the desired behavior.
 The functions needed to fully configure a `Resolver` are covered in the next section.